NEW YORK LIKE A NATIVE

 • Blog

-Two contiguous neighborhoods with rich history, a historic park, varied great architecture, a notable monument, and a stunning sculpture garden.
+Rich history, a historic park, great architecture, and a stunning sculpture garden.

 Spike Lee's headquarters in Fort Greene, part of New York Like A Native neighborhood tourSpike Lee's HQ in Fort Greene

-Fort Greene is where film director Spike Lee, a Brooklynite who has set many of his works in the borough, established his 40 Acres and a Mule Filmworks.
-We'll learn about the "Brooklyn boheme" he helped build, and see what time & gentrification have wrought.
+Fort Greene is where film director Spike Lee established his 40 Acres and a Mule Filmworks.
+We'll learn about the "Brooklyn boheme" he helped build, and see what time and gentrification have wrought.

-We'll see the tallest building in the area, the Williamsburgh Savings Bank, and a flurry of new development.
 We visit Fort Greene Park, home of the city's definitive memorial to war losses.
-We'll see homages to author Richard Wright and poet Marianne Moore.
-And we'll stroll what some call the city's single best block.
+We may see homages to author Richard Wright and poet Marianne Moore.
+And we'll stroll what was once called the city's single best block.

 Not far away, we'll see a magnificent Masonic Temple and French Gothic church, signs of the prosperity and clout of this early 20th century neighborhood.